curioussoulscafe/curious-souls-cafe/README.md

 3.  **Pick a Topic** Choose a question deck that resonates with your group.
 The [Icebreaker](https://app.curioussouls.cafe/pages/icebreaker.html) deck is recommended for first-timers.

-4.  **Start the Conversation** At our events, we often use a structured format to ensure everyone can participate comfortably.
-A common method is for each person to choose one of the displayed questions, and the group decides which to discuss first.
+4.  **Start the Conversation** Each person chooses one of the displayed questions, and the group decides which to discuss first.

 **Pro Tip:**
 - For a deeper understanding of how our events are structured, including different conversation styles and facilitation tips, check out our [Event Structure Guide](https://curioussouls.cafe/event-structure.html).